armosec/armo-platform-tools/attack-simulator/README.md

 - **Deploys a web application**: The script deploys a web application with a unique name, configured to operate for a specific learning period.
 - **Verifies readiness**: It checks the readiness of Kubescape's components and ensures runtime detection capabilities are enabled.
+- **Generates activities to populate the application profile**: If a custom pre-run script is provided via `--pre-run-script`, the script copies and executes it inside the pod to generate baseline activities.
+Otherwise, it performs default pre-run activities.
-- **Initiates predefined security incidents**: The script triggers multiple simulated security incidents, such as unauthorized API access, unexpected process launches, environment variable exposure, and crypto mining domain communication.
+- **Initiates security incidents**: The script triggers multiple simulated security incidents, such as unauthorized API access, unexpected process launches, environment variable exposure, and crypto mining domain communication.
+If a custom attack script is provided via `--attack-script`, it executes the script inside the pod instead of the default incidents.
-- **Verifies detection logs**: After initiating the incidents, the script checks the logs to confirm that Kubescape has accurately detected each incident.
+- **Monitors and verifies detections**: After initiating the incidents, the script monitors the logs to confirm that Kubescape has accurately detected each incident.
+When using a custom attack script, it logs any new events after a checkpoint and filters them by the application name.
 - **Prompts for cleanup**: Finally, it prompts the user to remove the test application, ensuring a clean environment after the simulation.

 ---